Skip to content

 Myth #16

-Only gay men get raped and only gay men rape men.
+Only gay men get raped and only gay men rape men

-Fact: Absolutely anyone can be a victim or survivor of rape, sexual assault, sexual abuse or any other form of sexual violence, including men and boys of all sexual orientations.
+The facts: absolutely anyone can be a victim or survivor of rape, sexual assault, sexual abuse or any other form of sexual violence, including men and boys of all sexual orientations.
 Rape is about power and control for perpetrators.
 So, for some perpetrators, it doesn't matter what their victim's gender or sexual orientation is.
 The important thing to remember is that all victims and survivors should be listened to and believed – and all deserve specialist support.

 Two men hold hands as they walk along a path together, through some trees.
 They are walking away from us so we can only see their backs.